 Steam kale leaves in just the water that remains after the leaves have been washed.
 Steam only long enough for the leaves to wilt: 3 to 6 minutes.
-Italian style: steam kale until tender, then add olive oil, a little garlic, breadcrumbs, and sprinkle it with Parmesan cheese in the last minute or two of cooking.
+Italian style: steam kale until tender, then add olive oil, a little garlic, and breadcrumbs, and sprinkle it with Parmesan cheese in the last minute or two of cooking.

-Blanch kale strips in salted water for 1 minute, drain, then sauté in olive or nut oil, butter, or with bacon or pancetta, season with olives, garlic, chilli, cumin, caraway, fennel, anise, or toasted sesame oil.
+Blanch kale strips in salted water for 1 minute, drain, then sauté in olive or nut oil, butter, or with bacon or pancetta, season with olives, garlic, chili, cumin, caraway, fennel, anise, or toasted sesame oil.

-Braise kale in stock if you want strong flavor to match grilled sausage or frankfurters served with potatoes.
+Braise kale in stock if you want the strong flavor to match grilled sausage or frankfurters served with potatoes.

 The strong flavor of mature kale leaves goes well in soups and stews.
 In India, kale is often teamed with hot spices.

 Kale can be seasoned with salt, pepper, onion, garlic, basil, dill, mace, nutmeg, allspice, mustard, parsley, sage, rosemary, or thyme.